How to Read My US Tax Return

 Expat Tax Return and Form 1040

-When reviewing your information, be sure to review the information listed for your spouse and children.
-The tax benefits from children can be large, so don’t forget that you can claim your children until they are twenty-four (as long as they are enrolled in school) - provided they have social security numbers.
+When reviewing your information, make sure to review the information listed for your spouse and children.
+The tax benefits from children can be large, so don’t forget that you can claim your children until they are twenty-four (if they are full-time students) - provided they have social security numbers.